South Perth Station Precinct

 The City is preparing an Activity Centre Plan for the South Perth Station Precinct and immediate surrounding area.

 The Activity Centre Plan will provide the guiding framework (strategic vision and statutory framework) for the planning and development of the study area by taking a holistic, long term approach that can be updated over time to respond to current issues and community aspirations.

 The Activity Centre Plan will guide movement and access, land use and built form within the activity centre.

 This area is identified as a District Centre under the state planning framework, and as such an Activity Centre Plan is required to be prepared pursuant to Part 5, Schedule 2 (the Deemed Provisions) of the Planning and Development (Local Planning Schemes) Regulations 2015 (the Regulations) and State Planning Policy 4.2 Activity Centres for Perth and Peel (SPP 4.2).
 The preparation of an Activity Centre Plan is also a key recommendation of the South Perth Peninsula Place and Design Report (May 2017).

-The draft Activity Centre Plan will be available for public comment in the second half of 2018.
+The draft Activity Centre Plan will be available for public comment in late 2018.

 South Perth Station Precinct Reference Group